On the Iterative Decoding of High-Rate LDPC Codes With Applications in Compressed Sensing: Scaling Laws Based on Stopping-Set Analysis

 The proof is not yet complete, however, because we have not yet considered stopping sets whose sizes are sublinear in $n$.
-To handle these, we use Lemma \ref{lem:For-the--SC}, which shows that the average number of stopping sets with size sublinear in $n$ also goes to zero.\end{proof} \begin{remrk} In a CS system with strictly sparse signals and LM1 reconstruction, we have uniform-in-probability reconstruction (w.h.p. as $n\rightarrow\infty$) of all signals with sparsity at most $n\delta$ where $\delta<\bar{\beta}_{j}(k-1)^{-j/(j-2)}$.
-This requires $m=\gamma n\delta$ measurements and an oversampling rate of $\gamma>\gamma_{0}=\bar{\beta}_{j}^{-(j-2)/j}j\delta^{-2/j}$. \end{remrk}
+To handle these, we use Lemma \ref{lem:For-the--SC}, which shows that the average number of stopping sets with size sublinear in $n$ also goes to zero.\end{IEEEproof} \begin{rem} In a CS system with strictly-sparse signals and LM1 reconstruction, we have uniform-in-probability reconstruction (w.h.p. as $n\rightarrow\infty$) of all signals with sparsity at most $n\delta$ where $\delta<\bar{\beta}_{j}(k-1)^{-j/(j-2)}$.
+This requires $m=\gamma n\delta$ measurements and an oversampling rate of $\gamma>\gamma_{0}=\bar{\beta}_{j}^{-(j-2)/j}j\delta^{-2/j}$. \end{rem}

-\begin{remrk} If the signal has all non-negative components, then the verification based algorithm will have no FV because the neighbors of a check node will sum to zero only if these neighbors are exactly zero.
-Therefore, the above analysis implies uniform recovery of non-negative signals that are sufficiently sparse. \end{remrk}
+\begin{rem} If the signal has all non-negative components, then the verification-based algorithm will have no FV because the neighbors of a check node will sum to zero only if these neighbors are exactly zero.
+Therefore, the above analysis implies uniform recovery of non-negative signals that are sufficiently sparse. \end{rem}